bartfeenstra/betty/documentation/usage/ancestry/source.rst

 Source
 ======

-:py:class:`betty.model.ancestry.Source` entities describe where the information in an ancestry comes from, such as archives, correspondence, or personal accounts.
+:py:class:`betty.ancestry.Source` entities describe where the information in an ancestry comes from, such as archives, correspondence, or personal accounts.

 Fields